naftalic/ddmif/screening_and_ranking.md

 - When the score is 0, it implies that the previous period's z-score value of the stock is 0.
 This would result in a conditional expected return of 0, as the conditioning variable, the z-score, has no signal.
 The regression coefficient, $\hat{b}$, could take on various values depending on the relationship between z-scores and stock returns.

+# Practical comments
+## Ranking
+The aggregate Z-score ranks the expected returns or risks of various stocks, but it cannot be relied on solely to manage a portfolio's risk and return in comparison to a benchmark, except through basic techniques.

+## Alpha
+There are three methods to convert an aggregate Z-score of a stock into an expected return or alpha for portfolio construction, each with their own strengths and weaknesses.
+- The first method involves using the Z-score as the alpha value, which can then be combined with the expected returns calculated by another stock return model.
+This approach is simple for portfolio managers to implement, but the Z-score doesn't reflect the expected excess returns or relative risks of stocks.

+- The second method is to perform a regression analysis of the aggregate Z-score against the cross-section of stock returns.
+This will provide estimates of expected stock returns, as well as relative risk, but does not give a direct estimate of alpha.

+- The third method involves running a regression of excess stock returns not explained by another stock return model against the Z-scores.
+This approach focuses on a form of alpha, but is more complex to calculate and combines information from two different stock return models, potentially violating the information criterion.

+## Outliers
+To mitigate the risk of including data outliers in a portfolio, portfolio managers may choose to remove stocks with z-scores greater than 3.
+These z-scores may represent data points that are significantly different from the rest of the data and could have resulted from data errors or a true deviation of the stock from typical stocks.
+To prevent the distortion of the portfolio, portfolio managers will often exclude z-scores greater than 3.

+Another approach to managing extreme z-scores is to round them off.
+This technique, known as windsorization, involves rounding values greater than 3 to 3 and values less than -3 to -3.
+This method can be useful when the data is not faulty but the portfolio manager wants to place limits on the extreme values.

+A third option is to trim the z-scores.
+This involves eliminating a certain number of z-scores or stocks, with half of them being removed from the high side and half from the low side.
+The remaining z-scores are then recalculated and used in portfolio construction.

 # Some Code
 ```{code-cell}